harmonix-js/docs/docs/getting-started/configuration.md

 Located at the root of any Harmonix project, the `harmonix.config.ts` file provides a way to override the default bot settings.

-Below is an example of a minimal configuration file.
+Below is an example of a configuration file.
 It exports the `defineHarmonixConfig` function, which includes an object representing your specific settings.

 ::: code-group